CG80499/KAN-GPT-2/README.md

-# Training small GPT=2 using KANs insted of MLPs
+# Training small GPT-2 using KANs instead of MLPs